federicascolari8/PythonProject_Other/README.md

 ##static_plotter.py

-Method which plots and saves as an image the cumulative grain size distribution curve for each sample.
+File in which the `StaticPlotter` Class is stored.
+This Class defines the methods which allow the plotting and saving as an image of the cumulative grain size distribution curve for each collected sample.

+The methods composing the `StaticPlotter` Class are the following:

 ### `__init__()`